 Smith, M.J.
 (2005) The Journal of Maps: an electronic journal for the presentation and dissemination of map based data.
 Journal of Maps, 1, 1-6.

 e-Perimetron is an peer reviewed, international open access journal.
 It couples issues of history of cartography and maps with the possibilities of digital information and communication technologies.
 Produced by the International cartographic Association (ICA) Commision on Cartographic Heritage into the Digital.

-Livingmaps Review is an open access journal that promotes critical cartography as a form of citizen social science, blurring the distinction between professional and amateur mapmakers.
+Livingmaps Review is produced by the Livingmaps Network and is an open access journal that promotes critical cartography as a form of citizen social science, blurring the distinction between professional and amateur mapmakers.
 It supports and reports on initiatives in participative and community mapping.
 It welcomes collaboration between artists, academics and activists.

 All the maps (except Lidar Digimap) may be accessed and printed out at a variety of scales.
 Alternatively, geospatial data can be downloaded for use in a geographical information system (GIS).

 Digimap is available online from any PC, but an Institutional login is required plus an initial registration to use the service -